 The City is participating in the Sargassum Regional Exchange with Broward County, Miami-Dade County, Monroe County, Palm Beach County, and local municipalities to discuss the current state of the beaches and opportunities to coordinate the management of the Sargassum Belt's impact on our communities.
 We are committed to ensuring that our beach remains clean, safe, and enjoyable for everyone while protecting our natural environment.
 Broward Resilience Sargassum Overview

 The City is required to have a permit from the Florida Department of Environmental Protection to perform “beach cleaning” or the management of sargassum in our wrack line.
 With this permit, we can only run our beach tractor 10 feet seaward from the dunes and up to the median high water line (high tide line/wrack line).
 For public safety reasons and due to beach crowding, we run the tractor in the morning.

 Because of all of these reasons, the beach is likely to have sargassum on the beach from the high tide line seaward after the tide comes in following the morning tractor run.
-We are not allowed within our permit to clean this section of the beach and for good reason, the sargassum “wrack line” is an important source of food for many animals we share the beach with including sand pipers, crabs, and the endangered piping plover which may use our beach for feeding.
+We are not allowed within our permit to clean this section of the beach since the sargassum “wrack line” is an essential source of food for many animals we share the beach with, including sand pipers, crabs, and the endangered piping plover which may use our beach for feeding.

-Our beach cleaning permit conditions do not change during these heavy strandings and we remain diligent to do our morning tractor runs with the exception of when our permit-approved machinery is malfunctioning.
+Our beach cleaning permit conditions do not change during these heavy strandings, and we remain diligent to complete our morning tractor runs.